of Aid Stations

 The race will have two starting waves.

-Waves will be decided based on estimated finish times.
+Waves will be decided based on estimated finish times with the fastest runners in Wave 1.
 If you wish to run with your friends, training partner or clubmates ensure you all put the same finish time.
-There will be no changes between waves once they are set and published.
-This will be 3 weeks before the event.
+You will not be able to change waves once they are set and published.
+This will be around 3 weeks before the event.
 You can change your estimated finish time anytime after you enter until the waves are set.

 Only runners in Wave 1 will be eligible for overall awards in both the men's and women's races.
 Age group awards can be won from either wave.